What’s in My Shop?

 4 Quick tips for using the Pepe:

-- Don’t tighten the top of the cutting holder too much; just make it barely tight enough to hold the rings down.
-Otherwise, the outer rings will get pushed down or flattened, and your blade will bind up.
+- Most Important: Don’t tighten the top of the cutting holder too much; just make it barely tight enough to hold the rings down.
+Otherwise, the outer rings will get pushed down or flattened, and your blade will bind up, even stop completely!
+(Also, don’t push down on the hand set.
+Just gently move it forward.)

 - Forget the paste or stick-type lubricant.
 A couple of drops of dish soap smeared over the top of the coil will work just as well.
 Either way, you’ll have to rinse your rings, so you might as well make it easier.